comradesurendra/Adder-BMI-Calculator-WebApp---using-Node-Express/README.md

 # Adder-using-Node-Express
-Simple add/bmi calculator web app using Node &amp; Express.
+Simple add/bmi calculator using Node & Express that let user to add and calculate the bmi in backend and display result to the client page.

 ### RUN : nodemon calculator.js